Saba Capital Management, L.P. Increases Stake in Blackrock CA Mu

-On September 13, 2023, Saba Capital Management, L.P.
-(Trades, Portfolio), a New York-based investment firm, added 61,369 shares of Blackrock CA Muni Income Tr (BFZ, Financial) to its portfolio.
-The shares were acquired at a price of $10.98 each, bringing the firm's total holdings in BFZ to 4,295,054 shares.
-This transaction had a 0.02% impact on the firm's portfolio and increased its position in BFZ to 14.10%.
+On September 14, 2023, Saba Capital Management, L.P.
+(Trades, Portfolio), a New York-based investment firm, added 10,434 shares to its holdings in Blackrock CA Muni Income Tr (BFZ, Financial).
+The shares were acquired at a price of $10.92 each, bringing the firm's total holdings in BFZ to 4,305,488 shares.
+This transaction represents a 0.24% change in the firm's holdings and a 1.23% position in its portfolio.
+Furthermore, Saba Capital Management, L.P.
+(Trades, Portfolio) now holds a 14.13% stake in BFZ.

 About Saba Capital Management, L.P.
 (Trades, Portfolio)

 Saba Capital Management, L.P.
 (Trades, Portfolio) is an investment firm located at 405 Lexington Avenue, New York.
-The firm manages a portfolio of 624 stocks, with a total equity of $3.84 billion.
+The firm manages an equity portfolio worth $3.84 billion, spread across 624 stocks.
 Its top holdings include Templeton Global Income Fund (GIM, Financial), BlackRock Capital Allocation Trust (BCAT, Financial), BlackRock Health Sciences Trust II (BMEZ, Financial), BlackRock Innovation & Growth Tr (BIGZ, Financial), and BlackRock ESG Capital Allocation Trust (ECAT, Financial).
 The firm's investments are primarily concentrated in the Financial Services and Technology sectors.

 Overview of Blackrock CA Muni Income Tr

 Blackrock CA Muni Income Tr (BFZ, Financial) is a closed-end management investment company based in the United States.
 The company's primary objective is to provide current income exempt from regular U.S. federal income tax.
 It achieves this by investing a majority of its total assets in municipal bonds.
-The company, which operates in a single segment, went public on July 27, 2001, and has a market capitalization of $333.058 million.
-The stock's current price is $10.93.
+BFZ operates in a single segment and has a market capitalization of $330.619 million.
+The company went public on July 27, 2001.

 Performance and Valuation of BFZ